You Only Get One Face

 Coppertone Sport Water Resistant Sunscreen Lotion

-This is one of Dr. Hale’s favorites.
+Here’s one of Dr. Hale’s favorites.
 “I use a base coat of lotion and then the spray to reapply,” she says.
 It’s PABA- and oil-free and rated at SPF 50.
-You’ll also need to re-apply this one after an intense hour and twenty minute game of bocce.
+You’ll also need to re-apply this one after an intense 80-minute bocce battle.

 Hot takes and in-depth reviews on noteworthy, relevant and interesting products.
 Read the Story